DBecker7/DB7_TeachingApps/README.md

 <img src="ReadmeFigs/DensHist.jpg" width="400" align="right">

 - Exploration of the connection between binwidth and bandwidth.
-- A density plot can be found as the limit as n approaches infinity and te binwidth approaches 0.
+- A density plot can be found as the limit as n approaches infinity and the binwidth approaches 0.
-- This tool lets students explore that while also exploring how the histogram changes with bin width and the density plot changes with bandwidth.
+- This tool lets students explore that while also seeing how the histogram changes with binwidth and the density plot changes with bandwidth.

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps",